-In fourth and fifth grade, students learned the difference between multiplicative and additive comparisons and they interpreted multiplication as a way to scale.
+In 4th grade and 5th grade, students learned the difference between multiplicative and additive comparisons and they interpreted multiplication as a way to scale.
 Students will access these prior concepts in this unit as they investigate patterns and structures in ratio tables and use multiplication to create equivalent ratios.

-The work students do in this unit connects directly to Unit 2: Rates & Percent and re-appears in Unit 6: Equations and Inequalities when students analyze and graph relationships between independent and dependent variables.
-Beyond sixth grade, students extend their understanding of ratios and rates to investigate proportional relationships in seventh grade.
-This sets the groundwork for the study of functions, linear equations, and systems of equations, which students will study in eighth grade and high school.
+The work students do in this unit connects directly to Unit 2 and re-appears in Unit 6 when students analyze and graph relationships between independent and dependent variables.
+Beyond 6th grade, students extend their understanding of ratios and rates to investigate proportional relationships in 7th grade.
+This sets the groundwork for the study of functions, linear equations, and systems of equations, which students will study in 8th grade and high school.